 What performance is versus what performance means

-We began our efforts to chart superior business performance by providing better maps, outlining the contours of relative performance by industry and sector over the last 35 years.
-What we saw was a pattern of almost cyclical change and a suggestive lag between changes in profitability and growth, the fundamental drivers of value, and estimates of future value as captured by our approximation of Tobin’s q.
+Charting superior business performance began by providing better maps, outlining the contours of relative performance by industry and sector over the last 35 years.
+What emerged was a pattern of almost cyclical change and a suggestive lag between changes in profitability and growth, the fundamental drivers of value, and estimates of future value as captured by our approximation of Tobin’s q.

 Appendix A: Total number of companies by industry and sector (US-based, publicly traded companies, 1980-2013)